ianisms/CSEOAuthFlows/README.md

 ## Apps

-- [demotastic](demotastic) - React JS App that demonstrates OIDC, the implicit flow, and the auth code.
+- [demotastic](demotastic) - React JS App that demonstrates OIDC, the implicit flow, and the auth code flow.
 - [clientcreds](clientcreds) - .NET Console App that demonstrates the client credentials flow, device code flow, and the on-behalf-of flow.